PEXANE2/azure-docs.tr-tr/articles/azure-maps/map-add-pin.md

 ---
-title: Azure haritalar 'a bir sembol katmanı ekleme | Microsoft Docs
+title: Add a Symbol layer to Azure Maps | Microsoft Docs
-description: Azure Maps web SDK 'sına semboller ekleme.
+description: How to add symbols to the Azure Maps Web SDK.
 author: rbrundritt
 ms.author: richbrun
 ms.date: 07/29/2019